kubernetes/community/keps/sig-network/0031-20181017-kube-proxy-services-optional.md

 The following cases should be tested.
 In each case, make sure that services are added/removed from iptables (or other) as expected:
 * Adding/removing services/endpoints with and without the above label
 * Adding/removing the above label from existing services/endpoints
-* Having a label value other than 'true', which should behave as if the label is not set

 ### Risks and Mitigations

-We will keep the existing behaviour enabled by default, and only disable it when the cluster operator specifically asks to do so.
+We will keep the existing behaviour enabled by default, and only disable the kube-proxy service proxy when the service contains this new label.

+This will have no effect on alternate service proxy implementations since they will not handle this label.

 ## Graduation Criteria